An illustrated timeline: 14 things we’ll always remember about life during the pandemic

 First, it was the banana bread.
 Then our sourdough starters were ready to bake.
 We whipped our dalgona coffee to a peak and read dozens of recipes that flooded our feeds.
 Finally, we ventured into take-out, and mercifully, to-go cocktails.
 As for the quarantine 15?
 Well, we’re wearing sweatpants anyway.

 11. Staying social, with distance

 A drive-by celebration is just one of many new ways of hanging out that we’ve invented as the desperation of solitary confinement kicks in.
 Other creative ways of seeing our innermost circles of family and friends: social distance picnics, bring-your-own-chair backyard hangouts—and anything else we can think of to (safely) push the boundaries of 6 feet and build a sense of normalcy while living life during the pandemic.

 “Long hair don’t care” has reached its limits.
 So, we pull up Youtube, take out the shears, and hope for the best.
 As we venture into home haircuts, facials, manis, and waxes, we eagerly await the moment salons will get the green light to reopen.

 Sidewalk cafes are suddenly the norm as our favorite restaurants reopen for outdoor dining.
 With streets closed to traffic and masked people strolling by, this almost feels normal—and maybe a little bit like Europe?
 (Okay, wishful thinking.)

 14. Are we open yet?

 After months of being gaslighted about reopenings, we’re stuck between tip-toeing out of isolation and hunkering down for the long-haul.
 With bated breath, we await news that it’s safe to venture back out into the world.
-Until then, it’s about staying hopeful and healthy while local businesses slowly reignite their welcome signs.
+Until then, life during the pandemic is about staying hopeful and healthy while local businesses slowly reignite their welcome signs.